julpar/career-switch-defi/README.md

 ## Statics analysis checks

-Static code checks are enforced using `psalm`
+Static code checks are enforced using `psalm` on every code change at repo level.
+Manual run can be also run by executing:

 ```bash
 $ vendor/bin/psalm